 It’s no wonder solar is one of the fastest-growing alternative energy sources.
+Cutting back on your electric bill with a non-polluting and renewable resource is a major draw for an increasing number of people.
 However, solar energy may not work for every home.
 With this in mind, let’s take a look at some factors to consider if you are trying to determine whether solar is right for you.

 If your roof is on its last legs, your specialist may recommend replacing it before going solar as placing solar panels on an aging roof could cause structural damage.
 You will likely have to replace your roof someday, so it makes sense to avoid the headache and replace it before going solar.
 Otherwise, you will have to remove and reinstall your solar system when you decide to replace your roof.